Excluding Neighbors' Kids from Summer Festival: AITA for Setting Boundaries?

-AITA for excluding neighbor's kids from summer festival due to their behavior near flowerbeds, sparking tension with neighbor who insists on their inclusion?
+AITA for excluding my neighbor's kids from the summer festival due to their behavior near flowerbeds, sparking tension with a neighbor who insists on their inclusion?

 Are you the antagonist for not inviting your neighbor's kids to the summer festival after they caused trouble in the neighborhood?
 In a recent incident near a fairground where a summer festival is held annually, a Reddit user found themselves in a dilemma.

 The user witnessed the neighbor's kids kicking over trash bins near flowerbeds, causing a stir.
-These kids are known troublemakers in the area and often roam unsupervised due to their parents being busy.
+These kids are known troublemakers in the area and often roam unsupervised because their parents are busy.

 Despite the neighbor's kids' exclusion from the festival plans, the neighbor was hurt and disagreed with the decision.
 The Reddit user felt uncomfortable due to the kids' behavior and wanted to enjoy the festival without further incidents.

-The situation has caused tension between the Reddit user and the neighbor, leading to the Reddit thread seeking opinions on whether they are in the wrong.
-The Reddit thread is filled with varied perspectives, with some supporting the user's decision for prioritizing their peace of mind, while others suggest alternative approaches like communicating with the kids' parents or finding a community solution.
+The situation has caused tension between the Reddit user and the neighbor, leading to a Reddit thread seeking opinions on whether they are in the wrong.
+The thread is filled with varied perspectives, with some supporting the user's decision to prioritize their peace of mind, while others suggest alternative approaches, such as communicating with the kids' parents or finding a community solution.

 The debate touches on the importance of boundaries, addressing children's behavior, and finding a middle ground between safety concerns and inclusivity.